Flute Sonata in B-flat major (attributed to Beethoven): Structure

-Typical performances last around 22 minutes.
+A typical performances last about 22 minutes.

 Carla Rees, in a review of a recording of the sonata released by Naïve Records in 2008 noted that the sonata is a true duo with both instruments sharing in the melodic material.
 She also speculated based on the writing for the flute that the work may have been a transcription of a violin sonata.